pcdshub/transfocate/docs/source/introduction.rst

 of 5 lenses which is ideally, the most that will ever be required.
 After finding the optimal lens combination, this command will automatically trigger EPICS signals to insert and remove the appropriate lenses.

+Note: To find information on the lens array, you must use :meth:`.Transfocator.find_best_combo` because this method returns a LensConnect type.

 Accessing Lens Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^